Music of the Baroque, Chicago

-History 1971-2001: The Wikman years
+History 1971–2001: The Wikman years

-The ensemble was founded by Thomas Wikman (1942-2023) in 1971.
+The ensemble was founded by Thomas Wikman (1942–2023) in 1971.
 At the time, Wikman was a voice teacher and choirmaster at The Church of St. Paul and the Redeemer in the Hyde Park neighborhood of Chicago.
 Using church choir members as his base, Wikman had begun organizing Sunday afternoon a cappella concerts.
-As these concerts became more and more popular, Wikman expanded his vocalists by bartering voice lessons in exchange for singer participation in his concerts.
+As these concerts became more and more popular, Wikman expanded his troupe of vocalists by bartering voice lessons in exchange for singer participation in his concerts.
 Wikman sought to locate, train, and feature the best singers in the Chicago area, an endeavor he continued to pursue his entire Music of the Baroque career.
-He strove for “….the highest standards of authentic bel canto singing.”
+He strove for “the highest standards of authentic bel canto singing.”
 Several of his voice studio protégés and Music of the Baroque soloists went on to make their debuts with the Metropolitan Opera, Chicago's Lyric Opera, and the San Francisco Opera as well as the major European Houses including La Scala, Bayreuth, Vienna, and Berlin.
 These singers included Richard Versalle, Isola Jones, Judith Nelson, Linda Mabbs, Karen Brunssen, William Wahman, and Barbara Pearson.

 Music of the Baroque was organized in 1971 when the first instrumentalists were hired, and rehearsals for a Bach cantata concert began.
 The first concert was in early 1972.
 Wikman's primary focus continued to be on the vocal, choral, and liturgical aspects of the music; he recruited long-term Music of the Baroque Concertmaster, Elliott Golub, and Principal 2nd violin Everett Zlatoff-Mirsky to help him manage the orchestra.
 When Co-Principal trumpets Barbara Butler and Charles Geyer were initially hired in 1975, they began to manage the brass ensemble for Wikman.
 Emulating European ensembles, Wikman eschewed concert halls in favor of Chicago-area churches selected for their beauty and acoustics.
 Wikman's idea was to distinguish his musical group from other major musical institutions in Chicago such as the Symphony and Lyric Opera through a focus on a different repertoire, different acoustics, and different concert experiences.
 In addition, musicians were not employees of the group, but instead were freelance artists, many of whom earned a good portion of their income from commercial jingles.
 This gave Music of the Baroque a greater degree of flexibility than the larger arts organizations in town so the group could pursue quality musicianship as well as continuity of personnel.
 In 1975 Lucille Ollendorff was elected President of the Board of Music of the Baroque and the group became incorporated as a nonprofit organization; three years later she became General Manager of the group, a salaried position initially funded by The Chicago Community Trust.
-Under Ollendorff's financial management and Wikman's artistic leadership, the 70-member group developed a national reputation as the premier exponent of Baroque music performance according to the Wall Street Journal in December 1984.
+Under Ollendorff's financial management and Wikman's artistic leadership, the 70-member group developed a national reputation as a premier exponent of Baroque music performance according to the Wall Street Journal in December 1984.